AscensionGameDev/Intersect-Documentation/docs/en-US/api/v1/endpoints/authentication.md

 **Notes**

 * The grant type to receive an auth token is 'password'.
-* Password must be a SHA256 hash of the user's password, with hyphens removed.
+* Password must be a SHA-256 hash of the user's password, with hyphens removed.
-* You can generate a SHA256 hash of a plaintext password [here](https://passwordsgenerator.net/sha256-hash-generator/).
+* You can generate a SHA-256 hash of a plaintext password [here (on this site)](../../tools/hash-generators.md).

 ---